Water on Mars

 Geologic evidence of past water includes enormous outflow channels carved by floods, ancient river valley networks, deltas, and lakebeds; and the detection of rocks and minerals on the surface that could only have formed in liquid water.
 Numerous geomorphic features suggest the presence of ground ice (permafrost) and the movement of ice in glaciers, both in the recent past and present.
 Gullies and slope lineae along cliffs and crater walls suggest that flowing water may continue to shape the surface of Mars, although what was thought to be low-volume liquid brines in shallow Martian soil, also called recurrent slope lineae, may be grains of flowing sand and dust slipping downhill to make dark streaks.

 Although the surface of Mars was periodically wet and could have been hospitable to microbial life billions of years ago, no definite evidence of life, past or present, has been found on Mars.
 The best potential locations for discovering life on Mars may be in subsurface environments.
 A large amount of underground ice, equivalent to the volume of water in Lake Superior, has been found under Utopia Planitia.
-In 2018, based on radar data, scientists reported the discovery of a possible subglacial lake on Mars, 1.5 km below the southern polar ice cap, with a horizontal extent of about 20 km, findings that were strengthened by additional radar findings in September 2020, but subsequent work has questioned this detection.
+In 2018, based on radar data, scientists reported the discovery of a possible subglacial lake on Mars, 1.5 km below the southern polar ice cap, with a horizontal extent of about 20 km, findings that were strengthened by additional radar findings in September 2020, although subsequent work has questioned this detection.

 Understanding the extent and situation of water on Mars is important to assess the planet's potential for harboring life and for providing usable resources for future human exploration.
 For this reason, "Follow the Water" was the science theme of NASA's Mars Exploration Program (MEP) in the first decade of the 21st century.
 NASA and ESA missions including 2001 Mars Odyssey, Mars Express, Mars Exploration Rovers (MERs), Mars Reconnaissance Orbiter (MRO), and Mars Phoenix lander have provided information about water's abundance and distribution on Mars.
 Mars Odyssey, Mars Express, MRO, and Mars Science Lander Curiosity rover are still operating, and discoveries continue to be made.

 In August 2024, researchers reported that analysis of seismic data from NASA's InSight Mars Lander suggested the presence of a reservoir of liquid water at depths of 10–20 km under the Martian crust.